Return to the Blue Lagoon: Critical response

-The film exceeded the original for how negatively it was reviewed.
-On review aggregator Rotten Tomatoes, the film has a rare approval rating of 0% based on 31 reviews, and an average rating of 2.7/10.
+The film received even worse reviews than its predecessor.
+On review aggregator Rotten Tomatoes, the film has a rare approval rating of 0% based on 32 reviews and an average rating of 2.7/10.
 The site's consensus reads: "Despite its lush tropical scenery and attractive leads, Return to the Blue Lagoon is as ridiculous as its predecessor, and lacks the prurience and unintentional laughs that might make it a guilty pleasure".
+On Metacritic, the film has a weighted average score of 28 out of 100, based on 17 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.